MicrosoftDocs/ATADocs/ATPDocs/use-case-lateral-movement-path.md

 ## LMP discovery

 From the Activities tab, an indication is given when a new potential LMP was identified:
-- Sensitive users – when a new path was identified to a sensitive user
+- Sensitive users – when a new path is identified to a sensitive user

 ![Azure ATP Lateral Movement Path (LMP) sensitive identified](./media/atp-lmp-activities.png)

-- Non-sensitive users and computers – when this entity was identified in a potential LMP leading to a sensitive user.
+- Non-sensitive users and computers – when this entity is identified in a potential LMP leading to a sensitive user.

 ![Azure ATP Lateral Movement Path (LMP) non-sensitive identified](./media/atp-lateral-non-sensitive.png)